Shaker Middle School Cafeteria Expansion and Renovation

-The larger space allowed Woods and other project leaders to envision a whole new serving space, one where multiple serving lines prevented bottlenecks that slowed down serving and where the school nutrition team had the resources and tools to develop and implement creative, healthy meals.
+The larger space allowed Woods and other project leaders to envision a whole new cafeteria serving line design, one where multiple serving lines prevented bottlenecks that slowed down serving and where the school nutrition team had the resources and tools to develop and implement creative, healthy meals.

 Two serpentine-shaped LTI serving lines were installed with decorative lighting, solid-surface tray slides and stand-off front panels to create a high-end feel for the main serving line.

 A separate straight line against one side wall provided additional serving space for overflow, a dedicated snack or a la carte area, or other needs.